-The maintenance for this ombre blue hair is cold water with sulfate-free shampoo and conditioner.
+This ombre blue hair is maintained in cold water with sulfate-free shampoo and conditioner.
 Pureology and Davines are quality protective shampoos and conditioners!
 Do minimal washing with lots of dry shampoo for longevity.

-Hoisington also says, “wash the hair as normal, but avoid a harsh scrubbing over the vivids.
-Squishing the shampoo through the ends is a lot more gentle and keeps the fantasy colors separate while cleansing the hair.
-Try Overtone to maintain fashion colors between appointments, so they’re always looking fresh.”
+Hoisington says, “Wash the hair as normal but avoid a harsh scrubbing over the vivids.
+Squishing the shampoo through the ends is gentler and keeps the fantasy colors separate while cleansing the hair.
+Try Overtone to maintain fashion colors between appointments, so they always look fresh.”

 #11: Icy Blue Ombre for Wavy Hair

 Flawlessly work with the natural sexy waves of your icy blue hair by dyeing it sapphire from roots to ends!
-This cool blue ombre hairstyle might be a challenge to achieve and maintain, but it’s obviously worth it.
+This cool blue ombre hairstyle is one of the blue hair color ideas that might be challenging to achieve and maintain, but it’s worth it.

 #12: Dark Purple to Denim Blue Ombre

 Look at this dark purple to denim blue ombre hair idea on long, wavy hair!
-This work of art has a galaxy vibe, which is full of vibrant colors.
-The splashes of blue and purple blend well together.
+This work of art has a galaxy vibe, full of vibrant colors—the splashes of blue and purple blend well together.
 Start to revamp your style and opt for such ombre hair colors!